AnesSAD/OCT-AMD-SEGMENTATION/README.md

 </p>

 **Interpretation**:
-- ✅ Accurate detection of small drusen (critical for early AMD diagnosis)
+- ✅ Accurate detection of retina layers (critical for early AMD diagnosis)
-- ✅ Precise fluid boundary delineation (important for treatment monitoring)
+- ✅ Accurate recognition of anomalies (important for treatment monitoring)
 - ⚠️ Some under-segmentation in low-contrast regions (area for improvement)

 <!-- For detailed results analysis, see [results/comparison_table.md](results/comparison_table.md) -->